Overview

 Background

-Associate Professor Joy Wolfram leads an extracellular vesicle research program with the goal of developing innovative approaches that bring the next generation of medicines directly to the clinic to alter the trajectory of life-threatening diseases, improve patient outcomes, and prolong healthy lifespans.
-Wolfram has joint appointments in the School of Chemical Engineering and the Australian Institute for Bioengineering and Nanotechnology at The University of Queensland, Australia (#41 in Best Global Universities, U.S. News & World Report).
+Associate Professor Joy Wolfram leads an extracellular vesicle research program (20,500+ citations) with the goal of developing innovative approaches that bring the next generation of medicines directly to the clinic to alter the trajectory of life-threatening diseases, improve patient outcomes, and prolong healthy lifespans.
+Wolfram has joint appointments in the School of Chemical Engineering and the Australian Institute for Bioengineering and Nanotechnology at The University of Queensland, Australia (ranked 41st globally by U.S. News & World Report).

 MISSION